shizukesa92/Build-a-Markdown-Previewer/README.md

-# FreeCodeCamp React Project 1: Build-a-Markdown-Previewer
+# FreeCodeCamp React Project 1: Build a Markdown Previewer
 A website which allows users to type GitHub-flavored Markdown into a text area which is updated with the markdown's output as the user types